open-falcon/book/en_0_2/practice/deploy.md

 Agent is supposed to be deployed in every instance of the machine.
 Agent retrieves the configuration information  from HBS, collects the data and report them to Transfer.
 Agent itself consumes little resources and it is reliable and stable.
 Xiaomi has deployed over 10,000 Agent instances and they have been running stably for over a year.

 ### Transfer
 Transfer is a stateless cluster.
 It receives data sent from Agent, slices them according to the consistent hashing algorithm and transfers the sliced data to Graph and Judge.
-Transfer also will print a copy of data to opentsdb but this feature is still under design.
+Transfer also will print a copy of data to opentsdb.

 Transfer cluster can be shrinked and expanded in some situation and the server can be immigrated sometimes.
 Those operations can effect the stability of Transfer cluster.
 If one Transfer instance stops working, it needs to be removed from the Transfer cluster.
 In order to eliminate the effect of removing a Transfer instance, we suggest users to attach a domain name to the Transfer cluster.
 Agent will visit Transfer cluster through the domain name, achieving automatic switching function.
 When there are several IDCs, we suggest users to deploy enough Transfer instances in each IDC and let Agent push the data to the Transfer of the IDC.
 User can configure the DNS rules to make the domain name of Transfer firstly be resolved as the Transfer instance of the local IDC.